Gary-Moore/TeamcityAgentImages/README.md

 ## Prerequisites

-* Docker must be installed on the system to build and test images.
+- Docker must be installed on the build machine or agent.
-* You must be authenticated to Azure Container Registry (ACR) to push images.
-* Ensure TeamCity is properly configured to use the built images.
-* **Generate the `VERSION.txt` file** before building: `./scripts/generate-version.sh`
+- Azure CLI must be installed (`az`) for authentication.
+- A valid Azure login or service principal must be configured.
+- `VERSION.txt` must be generated before running `build-image.sh`.

+## Troubleshooting

+### ACR Login Fails with `az login` Required

+Ensure you're authenticated with Azure:

+- Use `az login` locally
+- Use `az login --service-principal` in CI

+### "Docker: Cannot connect to the daemon"

+Ensure:
+- Docker is running on the agent host
+- The `buildagent` user is in the `docker` group
+- The agent has access to `/var/run/docker.sock`